QubitPi/docker-docs/reference/compose-file/networks/index.md

     driver: custom-driver
 ```

-The advanced example shows a Compose file which defines two custom networks.
+This example shows a Compose file which defines two custom networks.
 The `proxy` service is isolated from the `db` service, because they do not share a network in common.
 Only `app` can talk to both.

 ## The default network